stevilstick/cs-degree-advisor-and-planning-assistant/README.md

 ###### Other OSs
 For operating systems not listed, we haven't researched nor do we know the capabilities for getting Ruby on Rails installed.

 #### Rails
-Once you have Ruby installed, you need to install Rails using the following command:
+Once you have Ruby installed, you need to install Rails.
+If you did not install rails while installing ruby above, install it now.
 `gem install rails`

 #### Bundle
+If you didn't install bundler while installing ruby above, install it now.
 Before you run any bundle commands you need to install [Bundler](http://bundler.io/) by running `gem install bundle`

 ### Clone the repository

-`git config http.sslVerify false`
-And add `--global` if you're accessing numerous repositories on Gouda.

-#### If you just want to run the project
 From the desired directory on your computer, run this command to clone the project:
-`git -c http.sslVerify=false clone https://gouda.msudenver.edu/gitlab/falcon/cs-degree-advisor-and-planning-assistant.git`
+`git -c http.sslVerify=false clone https://github.com/ankenmanp/cs-degree-advisor-and-planning-assistant.git`
 `cd cs-degree-advisor-and-planning-assistant`